AKA2320/OCT_registration_framework/README.md

 **Install the package:**
 You can install the `OCT_registration_framework` package using `pip` or `uv`.

-*   **Using pip (recommended):**
+*   **Using pip:**
     ```shell
     pip install .
     ```
 *   **Using uv (faster than pip):**
     ```shell
+    pip install uv
     uv pip install .
     ```

 **Using uv with lock file (recommended for reproducible environments):**

 1.  **Install uv:**
-    *   Follow the installation instructions in the official uv documentation.
-Search online for "uv installation guide".
+    * Before using `uv`, ensure that it is installed.
+Refer to the official [uv documentation](https://docs.astral.sh/uv/getting-started/installation/) for installation instructions.
 2.  **Run uv sync:**
     ```shell
     uv sync